Nadeem-Abbas/Evening-Batch--2/README.md

 # Evening Batch -2
- I am a student @ Career Institute Jinnah Colony Fsd.
+This repository is created by Engr.
+Nadeem Abbas Ansari for daily work and checking out the progress during CIT Course @ Career Institute Jinnah Colony Campus.
+The basic purpose of this repository is to enhance learning code activities for myself.